Pattyndenne Manor: Structure

 the upper storey rests on four moulded and chamfered corner posts and the jetties project from all four sides.
-The layout of the house remains largely unchanged, except for the addition of a tiny kitchen wing in around 1600.
-In 1890 a small extension was added to accommodate a new staircase.
+The layout of the house remains largely unchanged, except for the addition of a kitchen wing in around 1600.
+In 1890 an extension was added to accommodate a new staircase.

 The house contains a banqueting hall and a 13th-century prison.

 Recent events

-This house is open to the public.
+This house is no longer open to the public.
+Visits are sometimes available by private arrangement with the owners for people or groups with specific interest in the house.